 The majority of Wear OS devices have round displays, which have 22% less UI space than square displays.
 Round displays also need larger margins for text to be easily readable.

-Design for round devices first to make sure your layout works within the smaller size constraints.
-Designing for round displays makes it easier to adjust your content for square displays.
+Design for round screens and make sure your layout works within the smaller size constraints.

 Take your designs for a spin